mlamberts78/strava-openai-coach/README.md

 ## 📅 Automation

-To run automatically on a Rocky Linux server, set up cron jobs:
+To run automatically on a Linux server, set up cron jobs:

 ### Daily analysis at 06:00
 0 6 * * * /path/to/venv/bin/python /path/to/daily_analysis.py >> /var/log/strava_daily.log 2>&1